 Introduction

-Merchant onboarding is a critical process for integrating new merchants into a payment platform or financial service.
+Merchant onboarding involves integrating new merchants or sellers onto a platform, such as an online marketplace, e-commerce site, or payment gateway.
+This process includes registering the merchants, verifying their information, and approving their accounts so they can begin selling their products or services on the platform.
 A streamlined onboarding process ensures compliance, mitigates risk, and enables merchants to start operations swiftly.
 This process not only sets the stage for the merchant’s transactions and interactions within a digital or physical commerce environment but also involves significant checks and balances to ensure security, compliance, and optimal functionality.

 The core objective of merchant onboarding is to create a streamlined, secure, and user-friendly pathway for merchants to begin their operations quickly and efficiently.
 This involves several key steps such as application submission, identity verification, compliance checks, and setting up payment systems.
 The entire process can be significantly enhanced using automation, which brings numerous benefits like reduced processing times and lower operational costs.